tai-lab/fic2-poc-basic_packer_examples/README.md

 ## Create and upload an image with Packer

-### On the GE's side
+### On the SE's side

-* Create a directory named after your GE.
+* Create a directory named after your SE.
 * Inside the new directory, create an `install.sh` file with execution rights.
-This file must contain all the required steps to setup a GE on an Ubuntu 14.04:
+This file must contain all the required steps to setup a SE on an Ubuntu 14.04:
     * Install dependencies.
-	* Download GE's archive.
+	* Download SE's archive.
-	* Install GE.
+	* Install SE.
-	* Setup an automatic boot process for the GE. **It mustn't directly start the GE, because this file will be launch only once during the image's creation.**
+	* Setup an automatic boot process for the SE. **It mustn't directly start the SE, because this file will be launch only once during the image's creation.**

 	If the `install.sh` requires local files, they will be present in the same temporary directory during the installation step.
 	This temporary directory will only exist during the installation step so the `install.sh` script must save/move any persistent files.